 Learn more >>

-The Duke-UNC Consortium for Middle East Studies is committed to deepening understanding of the Middle East in K-14 classrooms.
+The North Carolina Consortium for Middle East Studies is committed to deepening understanding of the Middle East in K-14 classrooms.
 Our outreach program supports K-12 and community college educators by offering professional development trainings, providing access to speakers, creating classroom resources, and more.

 Learn more >>